 3. Learn Some New Recipes

 When you’re recovering from substance abuse, making and eating good food is a great way to build a healthy relationship with what you put in your body.
 Cooking is a task that requires your full attention (which can help distract you from cravings), and the reward is a full sensory experience that you may even decide to share with others.
-Summertime is also a great time to try making tasty mocktails to help you and your friends cool off while staying sober.
+Summertime is also a great time to to help you and your friends cool off while staying sober.

 4. Connect With Your Support System